 Get yourself a pair of heavy duty oven mitts for the extremely hot temperatures used in baking.
 Burns from a dutch oven are so painful!

-room temp water: 275 grams if you are using an all-purpose flour that has one ingredient on the packagehard wheat (Bob’s Red Mill AP flour is an example).
-OR 290 grams if you are using an all-purpose flour with malted barley flour added (King Arthur and Trader Joe’s AP flour are examples).*
+275gramsslightly warmer than room temp water (about 85 degrees F) if you are using an all-purpose flour that has one ingredient on the packagehard wheat (Bob's Red Mill AP flour is an example).
+OR 290 grams if you are using an all-purpose flour with malted barley flour added (King Arthur and Trader Joe's AP flour are examples).*

 Add starter and water to a bowl.
 Whisk thoroughly until combined, with a fork.
 Add flour, and mix together first with the fork to start to incorporate, then with your hands until a shaggy dough is formed, and the bits of flour left just disappear.
 Sprinkle the salt on top and do not mix in, just leave it on top.
 Cover with a damp cloth.

-Autolyse: let dough sit for one hour, covered and undisturbed.
+Autolyse: let dough sit for 45 minutes, covered and undisturbed.

-Bulk ferment: Now you will knead the salt that is sitting on top, into the dough for about 1 min 15 seconds.
+Bulk ferment + Stretch and Folds: Now you will knead the salt that is sitting on top, into the dough for about 1 min 15 seconds.
 There is no precise way to do this, just think of working the dough through your hands and up against the bowl, push and pull.
 You will start to feel the dough relax a bit around 1 minute.
 Continue for about 15 or 30 seconds more.
-Then leave the dough alone, covered, for 30 minutes.
-This counts as what would be your first set of stretch and folds.
+Then complete your first set of stretch and folds around the bowl.
+Let rest for thirty minutes.

-Now you will let sit, undisturbed and covered with a damp cloth, for about 8 hours at 70 degrees F. If the temperature in your home is above 70, this will take less time, vice versa.
-You will know it is finished with its bulk ferment when the dough has risen about double, is smooth and puffy on top, with a few bubbles.
+Now you will let sit, undisturbed and covered with a damp cloth, for about 6 hours at 70 degrees F. If the temperature in your home is above 70, this will take less time, vice versa.
+You will know it is finished with its bulk ferment when the dough has risen just short of doubling, is smooth and puffy on top, with a few bubbles.
 It will not be as jiggly as some breads that use more water.

 Place dough into your flour dusted banneton, (or flour dusted linen lined banneton) seam side up.
 (Optional, you can wait 15 minutes after placing it in banneton, and pinch the perimeters of the dough into the center to hold the shape even more, called stitching.)
 The dough will now go through its final rise.
 You can do this on the counter, which will take about 2 hours at 70 degrees F for the dough to puff up and be jiggly.
 It will not double.
 OR you can do the final rise overnight in the refrigerator, with the banneton covered in a plastic bag or with a very damp cloth.
 You need this for holding moisture in.

 Time to bake.
-Preheat your oven to 475 degrees F, with your dutch oven (without cover), preheating inside the oven.
+Preheat your oven to 450 degrees F, with your dutch oven preheating inside the oven.
 When the oven is preheated, flip your dough out gently onto parchment paper and score your dough.
-If you did the final rise in the refrigerator, take it straight from fridge to score to dutch oven, cold.
+If you did the final rise in the refrigerator, take it straight from fridge, to scoring, to dutch oven.

 Then put dough into the dutch oven on the parchment, and cover.
-Turn oven down to 450 degrees F and slide dutch oven in.
+Slide dutch oven into oven.
 Bake for 20 minutes, then remove cover.

 Turn heat down to 430 degrees F, and bake for 25 more minutes, until crust is golden brown and crackly.
 Remove from oven, and remove bread from dutch oven and place onto a cooling rack.

-Wait AT LEAST one hour to cool otherwise, the interior will be gummy.
+Wait AT LEAST one hour to cut into bread.
+Otherwise, the interior will be gummy.

 *Look at the ingredient list on the back of your bag of all-purpose flour to see if yours is just one ingredient, hard wheat, or if it has malted barley flour added.